OrianaVenture/VentureValheim/Progression/README.md

 #### Private Key Management

 This mod also adds a private player key system in which data is saved to the character file.
 You can use this private key system to tailor game functionality to individuals rather than the vanilla default server-wide global keys.
-Gameplay will be altered when using private keys: The player that is hosting a loaded chunk will control the worldly spawns, and raids will only spawn on players when appropriate.
-For example, a player A with no keys that is in a base with a player B with all the boss keys can still get all those raids, but if player A is alone they should not get higher level raids.
+Gameplay will be altered when using private keys: The player that is hosting a loaded "chunk" will control the worldly spawns.
+For example, a player A with no keys joins player B with all the boss keys and starts seeing Fuling night spawns, but if player A is alone they should not get higher level spawns.
 If player A loads and hosts an area and is later joined by player B, the area should not spawn the higher level monsters that become unlocked with keys.

 Private keys will be added to any player within a 100 meter range of the hosting player when the action occurs.
 For example, when a boss dies any player close enough to the chunk-hosting player should also get the private key, but a player online on the other side of the map will not get it.

+After the Hildir update a new game setting was added to vanilla for player-based raids.
+When using private keys this mod will enable this setting for you automatically.

 #### Key Configuration Options